The most important solution to your hair loss starts with reserving your consultation.

 a psychological disorder that’s causes a person pulls out their own hair.
 Usually, found in children.

 happens when inflammatory skin conditions (cellulitis, folliculitis, acne), and other skin disorders (such as some forms of lupus and lichen planus) create scars that destroy the ability of the hair to regenerate.

 suddenly causes patchy hair loss in children and young adults, possibly resulting in complete baldness (alopecia totalis).

 is a natural condition where the hair gradually thins with age.

-Understanding the reasons for your hair thinning or loss can help guide you as you explore your options.
+Understanding the reasons for your hair thinning or loss can guide you as you explore your options for treatment.

 Men and women lose their hair very differently.
 For men, hair loss often appears in the form of a receding hair line or balding at the crown.
 This type of hair loss is so common, it has a name: male pattern baldness.
 For women, hair loss doesn’t usually follow a recognizable pattern, but it can include a widening of the part and overall thinning.
 Read more about gender-specific hair loss issues and what you can do about them.

 The average person is born with 100,000-150,000 hair follicles on their head.
 Where are those hair follicles now?

 On the floor, your pillow, the shower drain, and your brush.
 But, is this normal?
 Typically, the average person sheds 50-100 hairs a day as part of the hair growth cycle.
 To understand the phases of the growth cycle and how they relate to hair loss, it is better to start with the biology and anatomy of hair.